mhucka/rsmirror/README.md

 Versioning
 ----------

-The project has adopted the [Semantic Versioning](http://semver.org) principles for versioning.
-The version number has the following format:
+This project uses the [Semantic Versioning](http://semver.org) principles for versioning.
+The version number has the following format: `M.N.P-L`.

-`M.N.P-L`

 The fields above mean the following:

 * An increment of the major version number `M` represents incompatible API changes.
 * An increment of the minor version number `N` represents additional functionality in a backwards-compatible manner.